KhronosGroup/Vulkan-Loader/BUILD.md

 In addition to this, the [Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers) repo should be built and installed to the directory of your choosing.
 This can be done by setting `CMAKE_INSTALL_PREFIX` and running the "install" target from within the Vulkan-Headers repository.

+In addition to this, the loader tests require that a copy of Google Test be present in the "external" directory.
+The loader will still build if Google Test is not provided, but the tests will be skipped.
+To get a copy of Google Test, run:

+    git clone https://github.com/google/googletest external/googletest

 ### Linux Build